By AJ Huynh

 ADHD Coping Skills for Kids in School

-Developing coping skills can help children manage distractions and emotional challenges during school activities.
+Developing coping skills can help children manage distractions, frustration, and emotional challenges during school activities.
+ADHD coping skills for kids should be concrete and easy to practice, especially during stressful moments.

 Helpful ADHD coping skills for kids include: